Skip to main content

 If those rights are intentional, separate the rights grant from the service delivery terms and align pricing and invoice lines with that split.
 If they are not intentional, remove the language.

 Your control point is the treaty in force and local withholding practice.
-As a practical reminder, keep this line in the deal file: Add current treaty commentary checkpoint after verification.
-It prompts a current-position check without assuming model updates automatically changed the signed treaty.
+Keep a current-position check in the deal file for relevant commentary, local guidance, and model updates without assuming those materials automatically changed the signed treaty.

 Escalate before signature if any of these are unresolved: the withholding workflow is unclear, connected-project presence risk is still open, service-versus-royalty classification is disputed, or no client-side tax-process owner is named.
 For Service PE, you may see the UN workstream phrase periods on the same or connected project aggregating more than 183 days.
 That same workstream records both views on physical presence, so rely only on the treaty wording and local interpretation you verify.